linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 6 - Options Futures and Other Derivatives/Chapter 23 - Futures Swaps and Risk Management.md

 \text {P r o f i t s} = a + b (\$ / £ \text {e x c h a n g e r a t e})
 $$

 The slope of the regression, the estimate of  $b$ , is the sensitivity of quarterly profits to the exchange rate.
-For example, if the estimate of  $b$  turns out to be 2,000,000, as in Figure 23.3, then, on average, a $1 increase in the value of the pound results in a $2,000,000 increase in quarterly profits.
-This is the sensitivity we posited when we asserted that a $.10 drop in the dollar-pound exchange rate would decrease profits by $200,000.
+For example, if the estimate of  $b$  turns out to be 2,000,000, as in Figure 23.3, then, on average, a \$1 increase in the value of the pound results in a \$2,000,000 increase in quarterly profits.
+This is the sensitivity we posited when we asserted that a $.10 drop in the dollar-pound exchange rate would decrease profits by \$200,000.

 Of course, one must use historical experience with care.
-For example, one would not want to extrapolate the relationship between profitability and exchange rates from a period when the exchange rate fluctuated between  $1.20 and$ 1.50 per pound to scenarios in which the exchange rate might be below  $1.00 or above$ 2.00 per pound.
+For example, one would not want to extrapolate the relationship between profitability and exchange rates from a period when the exchange rate fluctuated between  \$1.20 and\$ 1.50 per pound to scenarios in which the exchange rate might be below  \$1.00 or above\$ 2.00 per pound.
 Moreover, regression estimates are just that—estimates.
 Parameters of a regression equation are sometimes measured with considerable imprecision.

 Still, historical relationships are often a good place to start when looking for the average sensitivity of one variable to another.
 These slope coefficients are not perfect, but they are still useful indicators of hedge ratios.